IndicoDataSolutions/indico-client-java/README.md

 #### Send a GraphQL Query

-As noted above, the Indico Platform presents a GrapQL interface.
+As noted above, the Indico Platform presents a GraphQL interface.
 In addition to using this Client Library, you can also send GraphQL queries to the Platform.
 Here's a snippet to list all of the Datasets in your Indico account.